iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/istio/tutorial.md

 ???
 Note "Metrics in your environment"
-    You can use metrics from any RESTful provider in Iter8 experiments.
+    You can define and use custom metrics from any database in Iter8 experiments.

-    In this tutorial, the metrics related to latency and error-rate objectives are collected by the Prometheus instance created in Step 3.
-The `urlTemplate` field in these metrics point to this Prometheus instance.
-If you wish to use these latency and error-rate metrics with your own application, change the `urlTemplate` values to match the URL of your Prometheus instance.

-    In this tutorial, the user-engagement metric is synthetically generated by a mock New Relic service/Prometheus service.
-For your application, replace this metric with any business metric you wish to optimize.
+    For your application, replace the mocked metric used in this tutorial with any custom metric you wish to optimize.
+Documentation on defining custom metrics is [here](../../../../metrics/custom/).

-## 7. Launch experiment
+## 5. Launch experiment
-Iter8 defines a Kubernetes resource called Experiment that automates A/B, A/B/n, Canary, and Conformance experiments.
-During an experiment, Iter8 can compare multiple versions, find, and safely promote the winning version (winner) based on business metrics and SLOs.

-Launch the Iter8 experiment that orchestrates A/B testing for the app/ML model in this tutorial.
+Iter8 defines a custom K8s resource called *Experiment* that automates a variety of release engineering and experimentation strategies for K8s applications and ML models.
+Launch the Hybrid (A/B + SLOs) testing & progressive deployment experiment as follows.

 ```shell
 kubectl apply -f $ITER8/samples/istio/quickstart/experiment.yaml